 RinGol: Is a sport that is played with two strokes maximum (per player) on a rectangular pitch, between 2 mixed teams of either 7 or 8 players.
 The objective is to score points by shooting the ball in either the opponents goal or ring.
 Players can hit /pass the ball using any part of the body except the head and fist and they cannot hold the ball inside the opponent’s area.

 Essential equipment: a ring of 60 cm in diameter fixed onto the crossbar of each goal.

 1. Objective: Score in the opposing ring or goal.

 2. Official ball: is a plastic, circular, bouncy ball with a circumference of 65 cm, weighing 200 grams.

 3. Player numbers according to age.
 Primary school 8-12 years: 8 players.
 Secondary school 12-16 years: 7 players.

 4. Dimentions of playing area: A rectangle of 40 m in length by 20 m in width.

 6. Game time according to age:

-7. Game: Only 1 touch, no player can hit the ball twice consecutively intentionally, unless the player receives the ball inside the opposing goal area where the ball can then be caught with one or two hands.
+7. Game: Each player can hit the ball up to two consecutive times intentionally, unless the player receives the ball inside the opposing goal area where the ball can then be caught with one or two hands.
 The player may then pivot on one foot and jump if desired with the objective of throwing the ball through the ring to score.
 If the ball enters the goal however it is not valid and the opposing team restart the game with a goal throw out.

 9. Restart Rotation: (recommendation, no obligation) every player should take a restart throw or kick by rotation before repeating a